 Rising Senior Fellows are eligible for Betts, Rowland, and European Travel Scholarships.
 These scholarships provide financial support for experiences that significantly enhance Fellows' knowledge and abilities.
 The Betts and Rowland Scholarships, named in honor of directors emeriti, support research, travel, or other experiences that prepare Fellows for further work in their fields of study or community engagement.
 The European Travel Scholarships support travel and study in museums and other important sites throughout Europe's cultural capitals.

-In the Senior year, each Fellow must complete a major independent study project (of six to fifteen credit hours).
-At the conclusion of this project, a thesis paper must be submitted and defended in front of a thesis committee of three University faculty members and the director of the Gaines Center.
+In the Senior year, each Fellow must complete a major independent study prjoect (thesis) of six to fifteen credit hours.
+The thesis project must be submitted and defended in front of a thesis committee of three University faculty members and the director of the Gaines Center.
 Senior Fellows are eligible for the Clay Lancaster Scholarship.
 In late spring, Senior Fellows travel to New York as part of the capstone Gray Art Experience.
 Gaines Fellows must participate in all activities of the Gaines Center for the Humanities.

 Any student at the University of Kentucky may apply for a Gaines Fellowship.
 Students in all disciplines and with any intended profession are given equal consideration.
 Gaines Fellows come from all disciplines, from Art History and English to Biology and Chemical Engineering.